CommitToTheBit/committothebit.github.io/_posts/2025-09-30-systems-surprise-systems-suspense-and-eating-shit-at-mess-adventures-2.md

 Confession time: I have a guilty pleasure when it comes to replaying RPGs.
 I am not a sadist (nor an achievement hunter) but if I'm starting New Game+ it's to respec my character as a truly horrible git.
 Even in *Fallout: New Vegas*, where going all-in on Caesar's Legion can be played harrowingly straight, I still find this perverse humour to romping through the Mojave Wasteland and seeing just how much of a mess I can make.
 Amongst Dr Merlin Seller's writings on <a href="https://www.dearplayer.org/blog/2017/3/22/dear-player-inaction-in-an-interactive-medium"><strong>inaction in games</strong></a>, she retells a similar experience with *Batman: The Telltale Series*.
 As is the Telltale style, every dialogue choice has a timer attached to it; Seller lets every choice time-out, finding humour in Batman's stoic (non)responses as the plot unfolds in stony silence.
 Where I was only making "obviously wrong" choices at *Fallout*'s narrative level, she engages with an entire mechanic the wrong way altogether.

 We've seen how surprise, whether embedded in systems or content, lends itself to top-down, authored jokes, but here the comedy is <strong>emergent</strong>, arising bottom-up through our own player behaviours.
 I have unresolved questions about narrative *(how evil will* Fallout *let me be?)*, Seller has an unresolved mental model *(how little will* Batman *let me play?);* both of us go out of our way to resolve that suspense.
-Whether or not it pays off in an actually surprising punchline, I would argue any such wilfully obtuse playstyle is, if only in a self-reflexive sense, inherently funny.
+Whether or not it pays off in an actually surprising punchline, I would argue any such wilfully obtuse playstyle is - if only in a self-reflexive sense - inherently funny.
 Obstinance, though, is an unkind word.
 Liam Mitchell might better recognise this as a form of <strong>subversive play</strong>,

 Now this isn't really the point of my post, but I do think there's an interesting paradox here.
 One of Mitchell's central arguments in *Ludopolitics* is how games represent power fantasies not only in the overt *You too can be a cigar-chomping babe magnet like Duke Nukem!* sense, but how they implicitely present systems of control.
-Completionism is the clearest manifestation of this, where Mitchell argues.
-The perverse humour of Seller's playthrough is it simultaneously represents an attempt to subvert, it is still informed by that completionist mindset
+Completionism is the clearest manifestation of this, where Mitchell argues " " The perverse humour of Seller's playthrough is it simultaneously represents an attempt to subvert, it is still informed by that completionist mindset

 ...But not always.
 Speedrunning is maybe *the* canonical example of subversive play for how...